andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 (Note that when referring to line numbers, the original lines are intended, NOT the lines after you have started making changes.
 Also note that we provide a fixed version of the extension so you do not have to follow along with these instrcutions to test it out)

 ### egg.js of the vulnerable extension
-The first thing we have to do is to replace the way we are getting the image; when directly setting the `src` attribute we have no control over the outgoing HTTP-request.
+The first thing we have to do is to replace the way we are getting the image; when directly setting the `src` attribute in an image tag we have no control over the outgoing HTTP-request.
 Thus we remove line 38.
 We also replace line 66 (which would add the egg to the page) with the following:
 ```javascript
 fetch(imageSrc + color + "_egg.png", {referrerPolicy:"no-referrer"})
 	.then(res => res.blob())